 “This is what we exist to do,” said Kirby Burkholder, President of IFF’s Social Impact Accelerator.
 “We have discrete products that help people in discrete ways.
 But when multiple products come together, it’s a really powerful combination.
 We don’t just provide loans and advice; we help people plan for their organization’s future.”

 CNH recently participated in the first-ever IFF-administered Stronger Nonprofits Initiative, a program designed to help Chicago nonprofits – specifically those serving communities of color on the south and west sides – learn how to become financially stronger, build net assets, and succeed on their own terms.
-The program is sponsored by JPMorgan Chase and administered in partnership with FMA.
+The program is sponsored by JPMorgan Chase & Co. and administered in partnership with FMA.

 Hamilton is no stranger to solving tough financial challenges.
 CNH has been operating in the community for more than 40 years, but when she took the reins in 2014, the organization had been operating ‘in the red’ for several years.
 The deficits were due primarily to government funding challenges, regulatory changes, and lag time on reimbursement programs.